andrei-rusu/marketing-dashboard/README.md

 To run this application one can use the runnable jar provided: "increment3.jar".
 Do not remove "resources" and "libs" folder or move the ".jar" file without them!

+For the list of contributors, please consult the user manual.

 Alternatively, only for Windows users with a JVM installed, the executable "Marketing Dashboard.exe" located in the folder "Marketing Dashboard - Windows" can be used to start up the tool directly.